 What About Dividends?

-When looking at investment returns, it is important to consider the difference between total shareholder return (TSR) and share price return.
+As well as measuring the share price return, investors should also consider the total shareholder return (TSR).
 The TSR is a return calculation that accounts for the value of cash dividends (assuming that any dividend received was reinvested) and the calculated value of any discounted capital raisings and spin-offs.
-It's fair to say that the TSR gives a more complete picture for stocks that pay a dividend.
-As it happens, S&T Bancorp's TSR for the last 3 years was -18%, which exceeds the share price return mentioned earlier.
-And there's no prize for guessing that the dividend payments largely explain the divergence!
+Arguably, the TSR gives a more comprehensive picture of the return generated by a stock.
+We note that for Allison Transmission Holdings the TSR over the last 3 years was -16%, which is better than the share price return mentioned above.
+The dividends paid by the company have thusly boosted the total shareholder return.

 A Different Perspective